MENTAL HEALTH PROFESSIONALS LICENSE DEFENSE

 The Board is authorized to deny, revoke, temporarily suspend, or suspend a license, or may probate disciplinary action, issue a reprimand, or impose an administrative penalty.
 Each Board has rules setting out their schedule of sanctions, aggravated or mitigated by multiple factors.

-The recommendation will be reduced to writing in an Agreed Order, which will include findings of fact, conclusions of law, and the proposed sanctions.
-The licensee may either accept or reject the recommendations made at the informal conference.
-If the licensee accepts the informal disposition, then it will go before the full Board for approval, at which time it becomes effective.
+The recommendation will be reduced to writing in an Agreed Order, including findings of fact, conclusions of law, and the proposed sanctions.
+The licensee may accept or reject the recommendations made at the informal conference.
+If the licensee accepts the informal disposition, it will go before the full Board for approval, at which time it becomes effective.

 Texas Attorneys for Mental Health Professional License Defense